 LRI operates in space owned and supported by St. Joseph's Health Care, London.
-St. Joseph's Health Care, London is responsible for maintenance and utility costs.
+The Hospital is responsible for maintenance and utility costs.
+During the year LRI made payments to the Hospital in the amount of \$253 (2011, \$248) to partially support these infrastructure costs.

-LRI transfers funds to St. Joseph's Health Care, London on an annual basis to cover the reimbursement of construction costs, interest on funds advanced, certain operating costs and the LRI's portion of purchased equipment.
-Transfers during 2011 were \$535 (2010, \$3,120).
+LRI transfers funds to St. Joseph's Health Care, London on an annual basis to cover the reimbursement of construction costs, and purchases of equipment.
+Transfers during the current year were \$1,954 (2011, \$535).